200 rescued from Maryland elementary school using boats as flood waters started to reach the second floor | News Channel 3-12

 “It just seemed to happen all at once,” she told the AP.
 “My heart is breaking.”

-Hamilton said she’s trying to get in touch with Maryland Governor Wes Moore to request emergency assistance.
+Hamilton said she’s trying to get in touch with Maryland Gov. Wes Moore to request emergency assistance.

 Motorists and pedestrians struggle in flooded streets